-2020/21 result; Mea sure excludes trips where the end time of the trip was not recorded.
+2020/21 result.
+Measure excludes trips where the end time of the trip was not recorded.
 This could have been due to trip being partially cancelled, an equipment failure, driver not completing the trip or driver tripping off prior to the destination stop (e.g., if there were no more passengers on board).
+Trips where there is no destination data represents 12.0 percent of total trips.

-Level of Service Performance Measures Baseline (2017) 2019/20 Result 2019/20 Status of Result 2020/21 Target 2020/21 Result 2020/21 Status of Result Commentary on 2020/21 Results Percentage of scheduled rail services on-time (punctuality) - to 5 minutes 73 Rail 88% 89.4% Not Achieved 92% 90.3% Not Achieved S Provide accessible and accurate information on Metlink services to the public Percentage of users who are satisfied with the provision of Metlink information - about delays and disruptions 94.2% 57% 74 Not Achieved ≥72% 58% Not Achieved ⊥ Maintain and improve the performance and Percentage of passengers who are satisfied with overall station/stop/wharf 91% 93% × Not Achieved Not measured ≥92% - 94% Achieved Z condition of Metlink assets Average condition rating of all bus shelters maintained by Metlink (1 = very good and 5 = very poor) 1.8 1.6 Achieved Improvement on previous year 1.8 Not Achieved ח Provide a subsidised taxi service to customers unable to use buses or trains Percentage of users who are satisfied with the overall service of the scheme $^{\it n}$ %66 %86 Not Achieved %66⋜ 93% Not Achieved > in 2019/20 COVID 19 Alert Level restrictions prevented the Annual Passenger Satisfaction survey from being undertaken.
+Level of Service Performance Measures Baseline (2017) 2019/20 Result 2019/20 Status of Result 2020/21 Target 2020/21 Result 2020/21 Status of Result Commentary on 2020/21 Results Percentage of scheduled rail services on-time (punctuality) - to 5 minutes a Rail 88% 89.4% Not Achieved 92% %8:06 Not Achieved v Provide accessible and accurate information on Metlink services to the public Percentage of users who are satisfied with the provision of Metlink information - about delays and disruptions 67% 57% 24 Not Achieved ≥72% 58% Not Achieved ⊥ Maintain and improve the performance and Percentage of passengers who are satisfied with overall station/stop/wharf 91% 93% 75 Not Achieved Not measured -92% 94% Achieved Z condition of Metlink assets Average condition rating of all bus shelters maintained by Metlink (1 = very good and 5 = very poor) 1.8 1.6 Achieved Improvement on previous year 1.8 Not Achieved D Provide a subsidised taxi service to customers unable to use buses or trains Percentage of users who are satisfied with the overall service of the scheme $^{\prime\prime}$ %66 %86 Not Achieved %66<⋜ 93% Not Achieved >

+\\ In 2019/20 GOVID-19 Alert Level restrictions prevented the Annual Passenger Satisfaction survey from being undertaken.
 The reported result is from the interim survey, carried out in November 2019 which covers the full rail network but not the whole bus network (only the Wellington City bus services).
 It also excludes ferry services.

-5 In 2019/20 COVID-19 Alert Level
+In 2019/20 COVID-19 Alert Level I

-^{2019/20} COVD-19 Alert Level restrictions prevented the Annual Passenger Satisfaction survey from being undertaken.
-The interim survey, carried out in November 2019, covers the full rail network but not the whole bus network (only the Wellington City bus services).
+2019/20 COVD-19 Alert Level restrictions prevented the Annual Passenger Satisfaction survey from being undertaken.
+The interim survey, carried out in November 2019, covers the full rail network but not the whole bus network (only the Wellington Gity bus services).
 It also excludes ferry services.
 As such no interim result can be reported.
 Measured through the GWRC Total Mobility Survey 2021.
-Satisfied = score of 3-5 on a scale of 1-5, in 2017/18 the satisfaction scale changed from 1-10 points to 1-5 points.
+Satisfied = $s{COP}$ of a scale of 1-5. in 2017/18 the satisfaction scale changed from 1-10 points to 1-5 points.